 7. Drive qualified traffic to your site

-Also called “demand generation,” you want to help qualified prospects find your site so you can add these leads to your sales funnel.
-Potential tactics to leverage here include SEO, social media, email marketing, trade shows, direct mail, PPC, and search advertising.
-Which options you select will vary based on what works best for your audience and budgetary considerations.
+Also called “demand generation,” you want to help your potential customers to find your site so you can convert them into leads and add them to your sales funnel.
+Potential tactics to leverage here include search engine optimization (SEO), social media marketing, email marketing, trade shows, direct mail, pay-per-click (PPC), and search advertising.
+The best digital marketing options will vary based on what works best for your audience and your budget.

 8. Nurture your leads

-Using marketing automation technology will simplify and streamline your customer acquisition efforts while helping you stay on track.
-An email newsletter, or any other method of staying in touch with your leads until they’re ready to buy, will increase your customer acquisition results.
+Using marketing automation will simplify and streamline your customer acquisition efforts, improve your customer experience and reduce your marketing costs while helping you stay on track.
+An email newsletter—or any other cost-effective method of staying in touch with your leads until they’re ready to buy—will increase your customer acquisition results.